Economy of Ohio: Iron and steel

 Ohio is considered the historical center of steel production in the U.S. The state produces annually around 14.5 million tons, with a $7.2 billion state economic impact The largest steel foundry in North America is located in Columbus, Columbus Castings.
 It was formerly part of Buckeye Steel Castings, which traces its root back to the 19th century.

 Ohio produces between 14% and 17% of the United States' raw steel.
 The sector of objects made from purchased steel in Ohio ranks 2nd out of all 50 states, and 3rd in the sector of iron, steel, and ferroalloys.

 Seventy percent of the United States' electrometallurgical ferroalloy manufacturing employees are located in Ohio.
 The entire industry as a whole, although not as concentrated as the electrometallurgical ferroalloy manufacturing sector, employs 34,000 paid workers at 234 individual workplaces.
 Ohio's 234 workplaces make up 9.5% of the United States industry's workplaces, and the 34,000 paid workers make up 13.6% of the United States industry's workers.
 Of these workers and workplaces, the sector of iron, steel, and ferroalloys make up the largest sector in Ohio's industry, with 17,000 paid workers in 73 workplaces.

 However, despite Ohio's large presence in the iron and steel market, employment rates have declined in Ohio, generally attributed to weakening national economy.
 Between 1998 and 2005, the number of Ohio iron and steel industry workers decreased from 52,700 to 34,000.
 The Ohio Department of Development predicts the decreases will continue in coming years.
 The average annual salary for iron and steel industry workers in Ohio was $59,686, compared the national industry average of $53,352.

-There are three Fortune 1000 iron and steel manufacturers with world headquarters in Ohio: AK Steel, located in Westchester, Timken Company, located in Canton, and Worthington Industries, located in Columbus.
-Other notable companies include Russia-based Severstal, which has facilities located in Warren and Steubenville, Luxembourg-based Mittal Steel USA, which has facilities in Columbus and Cleveland, United States Steel Corporation in Lorain, Cliffs Natural Resources in Cleveland, and Republic Engineered Products, North America's largest supplier of specialty bar quality steel, located in Canton.
+Major iron and steel manufacturers with world headquarters in Ohio: Timken Company, located in Canton, and Worthington Industries, located in Columbus.
+Other manufacturers include Cleveland-Cliffs in Cleveland, and Republic Engineered Products, North America's largest supplier of specialty bar quality steel, located in Canton.
 V&M Star Steel, a subsidiary of France-based Vallourec, broke ground on a $650 million production facility in Youngstown in June 2010.

 In August 2010 Arizona-based International Technical Coatings announced plans to construct a 667000 sqft, $15 million production facility in Columbus, while Pro-Tec, a joint venture between U. S. Steel and Japan-based Kobe Steel headquartered in Leipsic, announced in September 2010 a $290 million, 415000 sqft expansion of existing facilities.

 In April 2018, Cleveland-Cliffs Inc. broke ground on a $700 million hot-briquetted iron production facility in Toledo, Ohio.
 When complete in 2020, the plant will process nearly 2.5 million tons per year of iron ore for use in the domestic steel industry.